swathi-T3/swathi-T3/README.md

 - Build **in-demand skills** for today's job market
 - Practice **real-world tools** with projects and case studies
-- Improve **communication, confidence**, and **collaboration skills** Every day at Masai made me more confident, curious, and consistent — and that’s what I carry forward into my professional path.Masai gave me the platform to grow not just technically but **professionally**.
+- Improve **communication, confidence**, and **collaboration skills** Every day at Masai made me more confident, curious, and consistent — and that’s what I carry forward into my professional path.
+Masai gave me the platform to grow not just technically but **professionally**.
 > “Masai taught me to stay curious, consistent, and confident — and now I’m ready to step into the real world as a professional software tester.”

 ### ***I will let you chill to know about this!*** [MASAI](https://www.masaischool.com/)